A Planned Approach to Support Funding

 - Other deliverables; Fair Valuation, scheduled maintenance plans, and the Buildings Asset Management Plan (AMP).

-By December 2013, Council had established its asset management planning framework, created a component-level asset register, and was moving towards a planned approach.
+Council established its asset management planning framework, created a component-level asset register, and was moving towards a planned approach.
 Council also achieved:

 Special Schedule 7 – State Reporting.
 SPM Assets created a report to directly inform Special Schedule #7 (SS7) requirements that determines, “how much funding is needed to bring infrastructure to a satisfactory standard and maintain that standard”.

-Special Rate Variations (SRV-2015/16).
+Special Rate Variations.
 As evidence-based works programmes were produced through a recognised asset management planning framework, Council was successful in gaining SRVs to help fund the works-programmes.

-Tennis Court Assessments (Nov 2015).
+Tennis Court Assessments.
 SPM Assets undertook assessments of 26 tennis courts to determine current and long-term financial expenditure requirements.

-Council Amalgamation (Mar 2017).
+Council Amalgamation.
 161 additional buildings were added to the portfolio after a Council amalgamation.
 SPM Assets completed condition and performance assessments for Council to ensure consistent data.

 - Council has a central data repository with a component-level asset register for all buildings.